Interaction of forestry with other farm schemes

 Further details on the interaction of Forestry and Greening can be found here: Basic Payment Scheme 2018

 While the Early Retirement Scheme (ERS) is closed, the single category for forest premiums may act as an incentive to retired farmers to plant, particularly where lands they had leased to qualify under the ERS are returned to them.

 The Disadvantaged Area Scheme (DAS) changed to an Areas of Natural Constraint (ANC) scheme in 2015.
 This is an annual area payment based on minimum stocking density.
 The threshold payment area for most farms is 30 hectares (or 34 hectares on mountain land) as per the Disadvantaged Area Scheme.

 Planting a forestry plot on a farm holding whose total eligible area is equal to or lower than the threshold (30 or 34 ha) would result in a pro-rata reduction in ANC payment.
 In the case of holdings above the threshold area, there may be opportunities to maximise ANC payment and also plant some land.

 The Green Low Carbon Agri-Environmental Scheme (GLAS), similar to AEOS, is not a wholefarm scheme.
 Successful applicants must choose appropriate options, some of which are area-based.

 Parcels that are in GLAS cannot be converted to forestry.
 However, opportunities continue to exist for afforestation and for other forestry schemes on parcels which are not in GLAS.
 Applicants and their Advisors should look at the opportunities afforded by both schemes when planning for GLAS.

 The forestry option has many benefits but it is important that farmers and landowners are fully aware of the implications in advance of informed decision making.
-For further information, contact your local forestry advisor will be able to provide you with independent and objective advice.
+For further information, contact your local forestry advisor who will be able to provide you with independent and objective advice.